 Integration of Facebook

 You can also find us on Facebook.
-For this we have linked our Facebook profile on our website.
-The Facebook plugin was not used, so that no data is transmitted from our website to Facebook, when the Facebook link is called.
+For this purpose we have linked our Facebook profile on our website.
+The Facebook plugin was not used, so that no data is transferred from our website to Facebook, when the Facebook link is called.

 Integration of XING

 We are also represented on XING.
-For this purpose, the “share button” of XING was integrated on our website.
-When you access this website, your internet browser will connect to the servers of XING AG, Gänsemarkt 43, 20354 Hamburg, Germany.
-This will provide the share functions (e.g., displaying the counter value).
-Your personal data will not be saved when you access this website.
-XING also does not store any IP addresses or evaluate your usage behavior.
+For this purpose, the XING “share button” was integrated on our website.
+When you access this website, the Internet browser you use connects to the servers of XING AG, Gänsemarkt 43, 20354 Hamburg, Germany.
+This provides the share functions (e.g., displaying the meter value).
+Your personal data will not be stored when you access this website.
+XING also does not store IP addresses or evaluate your usage behavior.

-The current information on data protection regarding the “Share-Button” as well as other relevant information can be found at:
+The current information on data protection with regard to the “Share-Button” and other relevant information can be found at:

 Legal Basis of Processing

-In rare cases, the processing of personal data may be required to protect the vital interests of the data subject or another natural person.
-This would be the case, for example, if a visitor to our premises were injured and his or her name, age, health insurance or other vital information would have to be passed on to a doctor, hospital or other third party.
+In rare cases, the processing of personal data may become necessary to protect the vital interests of the data subject or another natural person.
+This would be the case, for example, if a visitor were injured in our company and his name, age, health insurance data or other vital information would had to be passed on to a doctor, a hospital or other third parties.
 Then the processing would be based on Art.
 6 I lit. d) GDPR.

 Ultimately, processing operations could be based on Art.
-6 I lit. f) GDPR are based.
-On this legal basis, processing operations that are not covered by any of the above legal bases are required if processing is necessary to safeguard the legitimate interests of our company or a third party, unless your interests, fundamental rights and fundamental freedoms prevail.
-Such processing operations are particularly allowed to us because they have been specifically mentioned by the European legislator.
-In this regard, he took the view that a legitimate interest could be assumed if you are our customer as the data subject (see also recital 47 sentence 2 GDPR).
+6 I lit. f) GDPR Processing operations which are not covered by any of the aforementioned legal bases are based on this legal basis, if processing is necessary to safeguard the legitimate interest of our company or a third party, provided that your interests, fundamental rights and fundamental freedoms do not prevail.
+Such processing procedures are permitted to us in particular because they have been specifically mentioned by the European legislator.
+In this respect, he was of the option, that a legitimate interest could be assumed if you as the person concerned are our (see also recital 47 sentence 2 GDPR).

 Authorized interests in the processing that are being pursued by us or a third party

-Is the processing of personal data based on Article 6 I lit. f) GDPR is our legitimate interest in conducting our business for the benefit of all of our employees and our shareholders.
+Based on Article 6 I (f) of the GDPR, it is in our legitimate interest to conduct our business for the benefit of all our employees and our shareholders.

 Duration for which the personal data is stored

-The criterion for the duration of the storage of personal data is the respective statutory retention period.
-Below are two common rules listed as examples:
+The criterion for the duration of the storage of personal data is the respective legal retention period.
+Two common regulations are listed below as examples:

-- 6 years according to § 257 Abs.
-1 HGB (trading books, inventories, opening balance sheets, annual accounts, trade letters, accounting documents, etc.)
+- 6 years in accordance with § 257 Abs.
+1 HGB (trading books, inventories, opening balance sheets, annual financial statements, commercial letters, accounting documents, etc.)

-- 10 years according to § 147 Abs.
+- 10 years in accordance with § 147 Abs.
 1 AO (books, records, management reports, accounting documents, commercial and business letters, documents relevant for taxation, etc.)

-After the deadline, the corresponding data will be routinely deleted, if they are no longer required to fulfill the contract or to initiate a contract.
+After expiry of this period, the corresponding data will be routinely deleted, unless they are no longer required for contract performance or contract initiation.

 Legal or contractual provisions for the provision of personal data; Necessity for the conclusion of the contract; Obligation of the data subject to provide the personal data; possible consequences of non-provision

-We clarify that the provision of personal data may in part be required by law (for example, by tax regulations) or result from contractual arrangements (such as details of the contractor).
+We clarify that the provision of personal data may be partly required by law (for example, by tax regulations) or may result from contractual arrangements (such as details of the contractor).

 Sometimes it may be necessary to conclude a contract that you as the data subject provide us with data as the responsible party, which must subsequently be processed by us.
 For example, you are required to provide us with personal information when our company concludes a contract with you.
 Failure to provide your personal information would mean that the contract could not be concluded with you.